-Mediation – Recommended First Step in Dispute Resolution
+Mediation – Recommended First Step in a Dispute Resolution

 If you happen to find yourself in a legal dispute, which in your opinion does not necessarily require involvement of the court, you may resort to mediation.
 Mediation has become a popular form of Alternative Dispute Resolution in recent times, especially for small claims cases where legal costs may be higher than the award.
 Mediation has also become very common in Thailand for resolving contract and civil damage cases as well as domestic relations disputes.